alacrity-ai/shipwright-survivors/README.md

   - [ ] "Treasure Goblins" (Ship which flees and has good drops)

 TODOS:
+  - [ ] Add warp in effect for spawning hostiles
-  - [ ] Make crosshair easier to see, lightup when firing or targetting an enemy
+  - [x] Make crosshair easier to see, lightup when firing or targetting an enemy
   - [ ] If the cockpit is the only remaining block on an enemy ship, it should be destroyed
   - [ ] HP bar, shield bar should be graphical and center bottom.
 Graphical hud needed.
   - [ ] AI Patrol State, right now all created enemies just bumrush player